e-h-dev/trip-discoverer/README.md

 ### Repository deployment via Heroku

 - On the [Heroku Dashboard](https://dashboard.heroku.com) page, click New and then select Create New App from the drop-down menu.
-- When the next page loads insert the App name and Choose a region.
+- When the next page loads insert the App name and choose a region.
 Then click 'Create app'
 - In the settings tab click on Reveal Config Vars and add the key IP and the value 0.0.0.0.
 The key Port and the value 5000.
 The credentials for this app were:

 1. IP (0.0.0.0)